 CSB: Were there any specific challenges you faced while preparing these pieces?

 LM: This concert has given me the opportunity to push myself linguistically.
-This will be my first experience singing in Polish, and I am still very new to singing in Chinese.
+This will be my first experience singing in Polish.

-JS: Chinese and Polish are new to me!
+JS: Polish is new to me!
 That has been challenging.

 EG: I have never sung in Polish before.